 - High closing costs

-Don't make any decisions until you've compared rates.
+Don't make any decisions to refinance a house until you've compared rates!
 You can easily do so with help from Lendgo, a free online platform that connects borrowers with reputable lenders who want to work with them.

-Compare refinancing rates from the comfort of your home, and see how much you can save over the life of your mortgage by refinancing!Get Free Quotes
+Compare refinancing rates from the comfort of your home, and see how much you can save over the life of your mortgage by refinancing!Get A Free Mortgage Quote